CallanVass/API_webserver_project/README.md

 - GET /companies/company_id
 View One Company

 *Allows user to view one company.
-Will likely be is_admin, as students nor companies need to view a single company for any reason.*
+Will likely be is_admin and company, as students nor companies need to view a single company for any reason.*

 FIELDS: NONE